Living Vacation Time to the Max: A Guide to Healthy holidays!

 Lucy: I find most hotels now have a good schedule of classes in addition to the gym.
 It may even be the time to try something new, like a yoga or Zumba class.
 Go on..
 Nobody knows you!

 Kendra: Eating right and being fit on vacation can be difficult.
 I know my family will be implementing these tips and tricks on our upcoming trip to Orlando.
 I always like to book a hotel with a quality gym for convenience and in case of rain.
-With so many hotels in Orlando, sites like Gogobot make it easy to read user reviews so you can feel as comfortable as possible when you book your hotel for your family.
+With so many sites, it makes it easy to read user reviews so you can feel as comfortable as possible when you book your hotel for your family.

 Lucy: Indeed Kendra, there are plenty of options so all it takes is a state of mind.
 Remember that eating well is a day to day activity and whether on holidays or at home, it’s easy to incorporate some or all of these activities.